2.4. TensorIR: Tensor Program Abstraction Case Study

 T.writes(C[v_i, v_j])

-C[v_i, v_j] = T.max(Y[v_i, v_j], T.float32(0))
+C[v_i, v_j] = T.max(Y[v_i, v_j], T.float32(0.0))

 The tensor expression API provides a helpful tool to generate TensorIR functions for a given higher-level input.

 2.4.7.
-TensorIR Functions as Result of Transformations
+TensorIR Functions as Results of Transformations

 In practice, we also get TensorIR functions as results of transformations.
-This happens when we start with two primitive tensor functions (mm and relu), then apply a pragmatic transformation to “fuse” them into a single primitive tensor function, mm_relu.
+This happens when we start with two primitive tensor functions (mm and relu), then apply a programmatic transformation to “fuse” them into a single primitive tensor function, mm_relu.
 We will cover the details in future chapters.

 2.4.8.
 Discussions